exerro/dotfiles/README.md

 environments.
 Notably, Hack is the font I use for code and terminal.

 > ["Inter"](https://fonts.google.com/specimen/Inter) is another non-monospace
 > font which looks nice, should add that at some point!
+Also Montserrat!
+And
+> Comfortaa

 <details>
 	<summary>Reference image for Karmilla</summary>